trinodb/trino/docs/src/main/sphinx/object-storage/metastores.md

 * - `hive.metastore.thrift.txn-lock-max-wait`
   - Maximum time to wait to acquire hive transaction lock.
   - `10m`
+* - `hive.metastore.thrift.catalog-name`
+  - The term "Hive metastore catalog name" refers to the abstraction concept within Hive, enabling various systems to connect to distinct, independent catalogs stored in the metastore.
+By default, the catalog name in Hive metastore is set to "hive."
+When this configuration property is left empty, the default catalog of the Hive metastore will be accessed.
+  -
 :::

 Use the following configuration properties for HTTP client transport mode, so